 - building the team spirit with social and sporting events

-- and making good use of cloud-based task management software.
+- and making good use of cloud-based work collaboration software.

 As Plato said: